MichaelJBerk/BasicUpdater/README.md

 - Allow the user to skip specific versions, or turn on/off automatic updates
 - Define the semantics for what release constitutes a "new version", and which asset to use

+# Installation

+To add BasicUpdater to your app, go to File -> Add Packages... in Xcode, then enter this project's URL into the search field (https://github.com/michaeljberk/BasicUpdater)

 # Documentation
 Documentation can be found at https://michaeljberk.github.io/BasicUpdater/documentation/basicupdater/